 Linda: Jody, tell me yourself.
-Where were you born and have you live ed?
-Jody: I was born in Philadelphia, Pennsylvania, but then we to Tennessee, where I lived until I was 15.
+Where were you born and have you lived?
+Jody: I was born in Philadelphia, Pennsylvania, but then we - to Tennessee, where I lived until I was 15.
 Linda: What kind of do you like?
-Jody: I play tennis you? until I had a knee injury.
-How about Linda: I used to gol can I like to f, but now I don't have time.
+Jody: I play tenni you? s until I had a knee injury.
+How about Linda: I used to go can I like to olf, but now I don't have time.
 When I it.
 Do you like to hike?
-Jody: Yes, and there is a great nearby walk in the county park like to go sometime?
-Linda: , how about Saturday morning? a Saturday?
-Maybe Jody: Great.
+Jody: walk in the county park like to go sometime?
+Linda: , how about a Saturday?
+Maybe Saturday morning?
+Jody: Great.
 I'll plan to you up at 9:00 a.m, if you like.